fherb2/zarr_wildlife_recording_py/README.md

-# wildlifeRecords2Hdf (Python module)
+# ZarrWildlifeRecording Library for Python

-**Python module for summarizing environmental sounds (or/and images) and metadata for scientific analysis by using HDF5 databases.**
+**Python module for summarizing environmental sounds (or/and images) and metadata for scientific analysis by using Zarr databases.**

 > **Framework with methods for organising mass source data, in particular environmental sound recordings or wildlife camera images, including other recorded data that is directly related to this mass source data, in such a way that the data can be easily accessed at any later point in time.
 The magic words are "self-describing database".**

 **If you are thinking about how you or your workgroup should store a large amount of sound or/and image data for subsequent analysis,** **then this module could be the answer.** **The module also provides methods to work with these data directly with the [opensoundscape](https://opensoundscape.org) module for analysis.
-And it includes importing methodes.**
+Connectivity to [Arbimon](https://arbimon.org) is planned, processing with [birdnetlib](https://github.com/joeweiss/birdnetlib) and, of course, it includes different importing methodes from sound devices like [Audiomoth](https://www.openacousticdevices.info/audiomoth) as WAV or any other systems.**

+## Zarr instead HDF5

+The first steps in developing this library were taken based on the properties that HDF5 databases offer for measurement data ([wildlifeRecords2Hdf](https://github.com/fherb2/wildlifeRecords2Hdf)).
+They allow metadata to be assigned, provide good structuring and enable fast access even with large amounts of data.
+The decisive and, as yet, not fully revised limitation of HDF5 is the poor implementation of access by competing processes.
+Especially if the database is also intended to be suitable for distributed computing in HPC clusters, HDF5 proved to be inadequate at the start of development of this library.
+For this reason, a library based on Zarr is now being created.
+The development progress made so far will thus be converted from HDF5 to Zarr.

 ## Typical use cases for which this Python module will be made